-

 Are private actions and/or class actions available for infringement of the cartel rules?

-Claimants can bring a private action for damages resulting from a breach of competition law either in the High Court or in the CAT.
-The claim may be brought as a “follow-on” damages action based on an earlier infringement decision of the CMA as binding evidence of liability.
-Where there is no previous infringement decision issued and thus the infringement is unproven, the claimants may bring a “standalone” action.
+In the UK, claimants can bring private actions for damages resulting from a breach of competition law either in the High Court or in the CAT.
+The claimant may bring its claim as a ‘follow-on’ damages action based on an earlier infringement decision of the CMA, which the High Court and CAT must treat as binding evidence of liability.
+Where there is no previous infringement decision issued and thus the infringement is unproven, the claimants may bring a ‘standalone’ action.
+Recent examples of claimants successfully bringing private follow-on damages actions include BritNed v ABB (related to the power cables cartel), Royal Mail & BT v DAF Trucks (Trucks Cartel), and Granville v LG Display (LCD Cartel).

-Collective proceedings may be brought before the CAT for follow-on and standalone cases on behalf of two or more claimants who have “the same, similar or related issues of fact or law”.
+Where a number of people are similarly harmed by a cartel, a group action (known as collective proceedings) may be brought before the CAT.
 In order to start collective proceedings, the class representative will first have to make an application for a collective proceedings order (CPO) before the CAT, which will authorise the class representative for the claimants and stipulate whether the claim may be brought on an “opt-in” basis (ie, the claim is brought on behalf of all persons that actively decide to participate) or on an “opt-out” basis (ie, the claim is brought on behalf of all persons who fit the description of the class unless they expressly choose to not participate).

-The use of the CPO procedure is becoming more common in the UK following the landmark Supreme Court decision in Merricks v Mastercard, where the Supreme Court considered the collective proceedings regime for the first time following which the CAT then granted the CPO.
+The use of collective proceedings has become more common in the UK following the landmark Supreme Court decision in Merricks v Mastercard, where the Supreme Court considered the collective proceedings regime for the first time following which the CAT then granted the CPO.
 In 2022, the CAT certified the first opt-in collective proceedings, which was a follow-on claim brought by the Road Haulage Association resulting from the European Commission’s 2016 Trucks cartel decision.

 -